rusefi/rusefi_documentation/Trigger-Configuration-Guide.md

    ![wrong VR sensor missing tooth pattern](https://i.imgur.com/rJRJWP7.jpg)

-   > These images were collected on a Volvo 60-2 trigger wheel, the exact timing may vary, but a long period of low preceding the long high time (marked with arrow on the wrong image) is the clear indicator of a miswired sensor.
+   > These images were collected on a Volvo 60-2 trigger wheel, the exact timing may vary, but a long period of low preceding the long high time (marked with arrow on the wrong image) is the clear indicator of a mis-wired sensor.
 The correct pattern is equally sized low periods, with a single long high period.

 5. If your missing tooth looks like the wrong example, swap the VR+ and VR- wires.
 Repeat steps 2-4, and double check that it now looks like the good example.
 6. In TunerStudio, ensure that "Use only rising edge" is set to `true`, and "Invert Primary" is set to `false`. (found in the menu *Base Engine* > *Trigger*).
 These are the only correct combination of options for a MAX992x-based VR interface.